bcurnow/mfrc522-reader/README.md

 # Running tests

 I prefer to create a Docker container to run all my testing in.
 A (Dockerfile) is provided along with some helper scripts.
-I don't publish these containers to a register as they're designed to be run locally as part of the testing.
+I don't publish these containers to a registry as they're designed to be run locally as part of the testing.

 There are two helper scripts:
 * `scripts/build.sh` - Builds a new Docker container.
 This script will name the container based on the parent directory (typically mfrc522-reader) and always tags as `latest`.
 Will create a new user named `mfrc522` mapped to the current uid on the host which will allow the parent dir of the Dockerfile to be bind mounted into the container but not mangle the permissions.
 Will also copy files from the `docker-files` directory into the mfrc522 users home to configure a few OS settings (path, vim) to allow for some basic troubleshooting inside the container.